top of page

 Filippo Lippi, Adoration of the Child (1463) (c.
 1478) Adoration of the Magi (1496)

-Other mid century masters are shown in the following rooms (27-32).
+->Other mid century masters are shown in the following rooms (27-32).
 Filippino Lippi, son of Fra Lippi and student of Botticelli, continues the same graceful line and subtly rounded forms of his master in a quiet Adoration of the Child, with Mary kneeling over her Son (c.
 1478).
 His Adoration of the Magi (1496), though, is so crowded with the people that they all seem to be wrestling for face time!
 The crowd includes another Medici ((

-In A33, Roman busts of all the great Classical thinkers—Sophocles with his banged up nose, Plato, Artistotle, and others guide you towards the High Renaissance masters.
+->In A33, Roman busts of all the great Classical thinkers—Sophocles with his banged up nose, Plato, Artistotle, and others guide you towards the High Renaissance masters.
 They're a reminder of how much "the Ancients," as they were called, informed Renaissance artists--in setting, style and philosophy.

-Da Vinci, in Room A35, is traditionally considered the beginning of the High Renaissance—what does that mean?
+->Leonardo Da Vinci, in Room A35, is traditionally considered the beginning of the High Renaissance—what does that mean?
 Compare his Annunciation to that of Van der Goes or Veneziano and you can see the difference.

 Da Vinci, Annunciation (1472)

 First is the use of oils.
-Da Vinci, known for his experiments and studies in aeronautics, military engineering, biology, anatomy and geography, was one of the first Italian artist to experiment with oils.
+Da Vinci, known for his experiments and studies in aeronautics, military engineering, biology, anatomy and geography, was one of the first Italian artists to experiment with oils.
 Using thin glazes of oil paint, he created a fantastical geographic setting with perfectly pruned trees as a setting for one of the most famous scenes in Christian art.
 The angel Gabriel kneels on a flower strewn lawn, and leans forward to tell Mary she will soon give birth to the Son of God (and the Holy Spirit shoots towards her stomach) Mary draws back.
 That interaction between the figures, along with the expression on the two faces is something already seen with Giotto and others.
 But Da Vinci amplifies that effect, and uses a smoky glaze (sfumato) that adds to the weight of the atmosphere.
 Thus, the crisp clear even light of the early Renaissance gives way to figures that are made of light and shadow instead of line.
 The Italian term for that is chiaroscuro, which means “drawn with light.”

 Da Vinci, Adoration of the Magi (1482)

 Da Vinci reportedly only finished 15 paintings in his lifetime!
 But the vast body of sketches and studies give a sense of his constant exploration and experimentation with the world around him.
 In his sketch of the Adoration, one can see his thought process through the layers of work.
-Some areas are sketched out in siena, while others are fully developed.
+Some areas are sketched out in sienna, while others are fully developed.
 There are clusters of conversations, a whole range of expressions and gestures—and not one outlined figure among them!
 Da Vinci’s genius was to suggest, but never define his figures.

 The last painting in this room is the earliest: a Baptism of Christ by Andrea Verrochio, Da Vinci's first teacher.
 Look carefully at the two angels on the right to see if you can recognize which one was done by Da Vinci, an apprentice of the artist.
 According to Vasari, Verrochio sent Da Vinci off with the statement that the pupil had already surpassed the master.